shivanshkc/lightshow/prp/execute.md

 ### 6. Follow Code Style
 Match the code style shown in specifications.
 Use the same patterns and conventions throughout.

+### 7. Wait for User Confirmation Between Stages
+**NEVER proceed to the next stage automatically.** After completing a stage:
+1. Stop and clearly announce: "Stage XX is complete"
+2. Summarize what was implemented in the stage
+3. Suggest manual testing steps the user can perform
+4. Ask: "Would you like to test this stage, or should I proceed to Stage XX+1?"
+5. Wait for the user to explicitly confirm before continuing

+This ensures the user can:
+- Test each stage incrementally
+- Catch issues early before they compound
+- Understand what was built at each step
+- Provide feedback or request changes

 ---